joshuaalley/pols-209/index.md

 ## Office Hours

-Held in LASB 122
+Held online.
+To join, go to https://zoom.us/j/6752889417 and run Zoom either with the app or in your browser.

 Monday 3:30 to 5pm and Thursday 1:30 to 3pm.
 Also by appointment.

 ## Schedule

-*Currently under revision*

 The schedule is broken up into three blocks.
 The first block deals with questions, models and the fundamental problems social scientists face.